General information about how foundation training is organised at Royal United Hospitals Bath NHS Foundation Trust

 All Foundation curriculum teaching sessions are held in the postgraduate centre.

-Trainees are encouraged to attend departmental and ward teaching where possible.
+Foundation doctors are encouraged to attend departmental and ward teaching where possible.

 Communication within the trust environment is carried out via email so an NHS.net email address is essential.